 El Tuito is famous for its Panela and Oaxaca cheese.
 These are sold directly by the local producers right from their homes or small stands and at a great price.
 Among the several Panela sellers around the main square, don’t miss Doña Nilza Plácito, who sells Panela right from her home across the street from the Cultural Center, something she has done for many decades.

-Other local produce includes honey, agave nectar, Raicilla (a distillate similar to Tequila, just recently legalized), as well as the fresh produce and seafood sold from pickup truck beds.
+Other local produce includes honey, agave nectar, Raicilla (a distillate similar to Tequila, that has recently been legalized), as well as the fresh produce and seafood sold from pickup truck beds.
 You won’t find many that speak any language other than Spanish, so be prepared.

 Tuito has economical lodging, and boutique hotels such as Jardin del Tuito and Hacienda El Divisadero, ideal spots from which to stage side trips into outlying areas along the coast.

 El Tuito really comes to life during traditional festivities, especially during the ones that celebrate Mexican Independence (September 16th) and January when the locals pay their respects to the Virgin of Guadalupe with the local “fiestas populares” (popular celebrations) on January 12th.